-To import the .sketch file sent by the designer go to Tools/Application Integration and select Sketch import.
+To import the .sketch file sent by the designer go to Tools/Application Integration and select Sketch import (In GeneXus 18 it is Design Import).

 Add the name of the Design System Object where you want to save all the design definitions.